-For Students Seeking Tutoring in Inver Grove Heights, We Offer:
+Private, In-Home Tutoring in Inver Grove Heights, Minnesota

-SchoolTutoring Academy’s tutoring programs for Inver Grove Heights students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Inver Grove Heights, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Inver Grove Heights schools academically challenge their students, not only for the purpose of life-long learning, but for the purpose of later enrollment in college.
 The curriculum is based on Common Core Standards in Math and Language Arts and state developed frameworks in other subjects.
 As the collegiate entrance scores for Inver Grove Heights show students on the ACT test have, and continue to be, consistently ranking well in English, Reading, and Math.

 We currently cover the following Inver Grove Heights-area school district: Inver Grove Heights Schools.

 Educating Our Parents: Understanding the Inver Grove Heights District Curriculum

 The high math proficiency starts early in Inver Grove Heights Schools.
 Students are completing number and operation, geometry and measuring, and algebra skills in the earliest grades.
 The state has made it the mission of all Minnesota schools to be Algebra ready by 8th grade.
 The district has followed this plan too.
 The ACT scores are merely showing the preparedness of the district’s students to accomplish higher mathematics like Algebra and Pre-Calculus, which are mandated by the state and signs of a student’s readiness for college academia.